July 2022 - Capital City College

 AAT President inspires future accountants to ‘achieve your goals’

-Aspiring accountants gained an invaluable insight into the career of the President of the Association of Accounting Technicians (AAT) and the benefits of joining the industry body.
+Aspiring accountants gained invaluable insight into the career of the President of the Association of Accounting Technicians (AAT) and the benefits of joining the industry body.

 Heather Hill shared her experience of working in the sector and her role at AAT with students and apprentices at the College of Haringey, Enfield and North East London (CONEL).